 What I have learned from all my time learning Mandarin is that it gives you a blatant advantage over other expats.
 People are more likely to take an interest in you, but sometimes that can be annoying.
 I cannot tell you the amount of times I have heard “wow your Chinese, it is so good 很棒”, but I do my best to smile.
 Don’t take that the wrong way, I appreciate anyone saying good job to me, but when you have heard it so many times, even when you have just said nihao with the right tones, you tend to think any level of Mandarin being used is enough to be impressive.

 Having Mandarin made my transition into China so much easier.
 When I arrived with my friends to Minzu University, we unknowingly came to China too early in the middle of August.
-Our visas were only for 1 month when we arrived, and we didn’t know we had to renew them after we registered with the university and had an approved health check, along with a residence form
+Our visas were only for 1 month when we arrived, and we didn’t know we had to renew them after we registered with the university and have an approved health check, along with a residence form.

 I was able to use my very limited Mandarin to get registered earlier, have a medical report I had done in Ireland certified early and I got my residence form in 1 day after pushing for it.
 I managed to put my passport into transit for my new visa with 2 days left, while my friends, with my help and knowledge, got it through in the last minute.